How to import product data from a CSV file

 File preview and settings

-The first thing you will see when you have imported a new file, is a file preview of about 10 rows.
+The first thing you will see when you import a new file is a preview of the first 15 rows.
 This lets you confirm if the file has been read correctly by Plytix.
-If you are happy with your preview, click "Go to Matching" to continue.
+If you are happy with your preview, click "Next" to continue.

-ℹ️ If the preview does not look correct, try changing the file settings.
-All file settings are auto-detected and sometimes the system doesn't guess correctly.
+ℹ️ If the preview does not look correct, try changing the file settings (column separator, text delimiter, and charset).
+All file settings are auto-detected but if they're not correct, you can manually choose the right settings.

 File settings